Listed below are the documents that will be required by UL over the course of your Erasmus experience.

 - Learning Agreement (Section B): This document is used to record the academic programme followed during the Erasmus semester and must be completed by the student.
 The document must be signed by the student, the UL academic coordinator and the host institution academic coordinator.
 More information on completing the Learning Agreement can be found here and in the how-to guide found in the sidebar to the left of this page.

-- Erasmus+ Confirmation of Studies: The second section of this document (Certificate of Departure) must be completed by the International Office of the host institution within the final 10 days of the semester abroad (including any exam period you must attend).
+- Erasmus Confirmation of Attendance: The second section of this document (Certificate of Departure) must be completed by the international office of the host institution within the final 10 days of the semester abroad (including any exam period you must attend).
 The document must then be uploaded to UL SharePoint site.
 This document is a required document to receive the Erasmus+ mobility grant.

 - Official Transcript of Records: The host university is required to provide all students with an official Transcript of Records, showing the modules, grades and credits achieved at the host university.
-Students must submit their Transcript of Records to the International Education Division (email@example.com) as soon as they receive their Transcript.
+Students must submit their Transcript of Records to the UL Global office (email@example.com) as soon as they receive their Transcript.
 Without a Transcript of Records, the Erasmus semester cannot be evaluated or validated.
-It is the responsibility of the student to ensure that they submit their Transcript to the International Education Division in UL.
+It is the responsibility of the student to ensure that they submit their Transcript to the UL Global office.
 Students are advised to check with the host university when the Transcript of Records will be issued, in what format and to whom it will be sent.

 - Student Report on Host University: Template and instructions can be found in the sidebar to the left of this page.
 Students are given 30 days following the end of their smester abroad to submit the report.
 The document must be uploaded to the UL SharePoint site.